-Dr. Lacey is an Associate Professor in the Division of Cancer Etiology at Beckman Research Institute of City of Hope and serves as Principal Investigator for the New Biospecimens to Enhance Research in the California Teachers Study project.
+Dr. Lacey is the director of the Division of Cancer Etiology at Beckman Research Institute of City of Hope and serves as Principal Investigator for the New Biospecimens to Enhance Research in the California Teachers Study project.

 Lacey’s work has been key in demonstrating that women using menopausal progestins and estrogens are more likely to develop uterine and ovarian cancer.
 He is continuing to investigate how hormones affect the risk of developing uterine cancer, ovarian cancer, breast cancer and other diseases among women.